EMAIL SAFTY & SECURITY

 fr.john.doe@gmail.com or churchpastor123@yahoo.com

-not the real church domain.
-Most people only glance at the sender’s name, not the full email address, so it looks convincing at first.
+These emails are not from the official church domain or the address you normally recognize.
+Many people only glance at the sender’s name, not the full email address, which makes the message seem legitimate at first.

 They Mimic Language